jessenovotny/jessenovotny.github.io/_posts/2016-11-22-angular_with_devise.markdown

 ```
 gem ‘bower-rails’
 gem ‘devise’
-gem ‘angular-rails-templates’ #=> allows us to place our html views in the assets/javascript directory
+gem ‘angular-rails-templates’ #=> allows us to place our html views in the assets/javascripts directory
-gem ‘active-model-serializer’
+gem ‘active-model-serializers’
 gem ‘bootstrap-sass’, ‘~> 3.3.6’ #=> bootstrap also requires the ‘sass-rails’ gem, which should already be included in your gemfile
 ```